ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 This is a low-cost solution to the goal of running a Märklin train set without needing a  CS2/CS3 controller.
-This device works with the 60116 Gleisbox and a 60657 MS2 controller, typically provided with starter train sets.
+This device works with the 60116 Gleisbox (and a 60657 MS2 controller), typically provided with starter train sets.

 The hardware and software implement a wireless hub that does two things:
 * takes incoming train control packets over WiFi and sends them to the trains